yingying-xu/yingying-xu.github.io/index.md

 ## Research Projects

 - Interpretation of Protein Location Patterns from Microscope Images
-- Prediction and Application of Protein Subcellular Localization based on Multi-Source data
+- Prediction and Application of Protein Subcellular Localization Based on Multi-Source Data
-- Object detection and Classification for Medical Images
+- Object Detection and Classification for Medical Images

 ## Publications